 The “Emirati-French Cultural Programme” dedicated to the opening of the Louvre Abu Dhabi, marked the success of the last ten years of cultural cooperation.
 From March 2016 to March 2018, rich and varied events have highlighted the youth and know-how from our two countries: a concert of the Gustav Mahler youth orchestra, with original Emirati-French compositions, the creation of a theatre company with the “Conservatoire national supérieur d’art dramatique”, an equestrian choreography performed by thirty horses from the Versailles equestrian Academy, created by Bartabas, in the heart of the Al Ain oasis, a pyrotechnics show imagined by Groupe F for the opening of the Louvre Abu Dhabi, and a contemporary art exhibition resulting from the encounter of UAE-based artists and historical French manufacturers.
 Youth, innovation, creativity, traditions and know-how have been highlighted and shared to bene t from our mutual comprehension and the great respect upon which the relationship between France and the United Arab Emirates is built.

 This success had to carry on.
 We have therefore signed, on November 9th 2017, a new cooperation agreement that implements the “French-Emirati Cultural Dialogue”, in order to expand the scope of our exchanges and encounters, in France, and in the UAE throughout the whole country.
-Among all the common initiatives that will be held in 2018, we have decided to emphasize two topics, sometimes related and for which both France and the UAE have a lot to offer: arts and arti cial intelligence on the one hand and protecting endangered cultural heritage on the other hand.
+Among all the common initiatives that will be held in 2018 and 2019, we have decided to emphasize two topics, sometimes related and for which both France and the UAE have a lot to offer: arts and arti cial intelligence on the one hand and protecting endangered cultural heritage on the other hand.
 France and the UAE will also carry on their joint initiatives that led to the creation of ALIPH fund during the Abu Dhabi International Conference on the Protection of Cultural Heritage in Danger, so that the fund supports tangible initiatives.

 Since a dialogue can only truly exist if we share the same languages, we have taken firm resolutions to promote both of our languages.
 The teaching of French will be reintroduced in Emirati public schools for the first time since 1988.
 We welcome this concrete achievement and are very grateful to the pilot-schools leading the way, with the support of French schools in the UAE.
 We also welcome the project of opening a learning center for Arabic language at Sorbonne University Abu Dhabi, along with other numerous initiatives to promote Arabic teaching in France, in schools and learning centers, supported both by French government authorities and cultural institutions such as the Arab World Institute (IMA).